cirrusflyer275ds/ctx-eor-site/docs/payroll.md

 ## Who Is It For?

-Whether you’re a startup hiring your first U.S. worker or a mature company looking to simplify payroll operations — CTX-EOR is your full-service solution.
+Whether you’re a startup hiring your first U.S. worker or a mature company looking to simplify payroll operations — Hireway is your full-service solution.

 ---